sjgale/rise-challenge/README.md

 ### Overview

-The client was build using the NextJS framework, because that seemed like an interesting challenge.
+The client was built using the NextJS framework, because this seemed like a fun opportunity to become more familiar with it.

 Were I to keep going with this, some next steps might be:
 - Improving accessibility through labels, (including aria), and reviewing the keyboard navigation and semantic structure.